jnhansen/nd/README.md

 The main goal of this library is to generalize methods that work in lower dimensions to higher-dimensional data.

-Multi-dimensional data often arises as spatio-temporal datacubes, e.g. climate data or time series of geospatial satellite data.
+Multi-dimensional data often arise as spatio-temporal datacubes, e.g. climate data or time series of geospatial satellite data.
 Many data analysis methods are designed to work on single images or time series at a single point.